Pagination with MySQL

 SELECT `id`, `name` FROM `users` LIMIT 2 OFFSET 2 ORDER BY `name`

-This way you can make sure that MySQL sorts the rows before finding the
+This way you can make sure that MySQL sorts the rows by an unique column before finding the

 LIMIT number of rows.